elfsvet/e-commerce-proshop/README.md

 ## General Info

-This my second e-commerce project.
+This is my second e-commerce project.
 Here we used PayPal payment, MongoBD, and axios.
 It has logic for login/logout, user/admin, ability to add products with images, checkout and monitor your delivery progress.
 Thank you for shopping with us!

 ## Technologies